 Executive Committee

-Rosemary Murphy, Chair and Ginette Sauvé-Frankel, Vice-Chair
+Rosemary Murphy, Chair

-The Executive Committee reviews special issues before they are brought to the attention of the Board of Directors.
-This committee has the power to act on behalf of the Board between regular meetings.
+The Executive Committee reviews special issues before they are brought to the attention of the board of directors.
+This committee has the power to act on behalf of the board between regular meetings.
 The Executive Committee consists of the officers of the Quebec Federation of Home and School Associations plus the executive director.

 Finance Committee

-Wanda Leah Trineer, Chair
+Wanda Leah Trineer, Chair; Debi Brown, Vice-Chair

 The Finance Committee is responsible for overseeing the finances of the organization.
 Among other duties, the committee prepares and reviews annual budgets, reviews accounting procedures, prepares financial reports, and makes recommendations to the board of directors on financial matters.